 Reviews and advice

 Energy markets are adapting to changing circumstances, such as the transformation of the natural gas sector and growth in renewable and local generation.
-In accordance with the National Electricity Objectives, the AEMC undertakes reviews and provides advice to governments on improvements to regulatory and energy market arrangements, in order to provide consumers with reliable energy in the most cost efficient way within this changing environment.
+In accordance with the National Electricity Objectives, the AEMC undertakes reviews and provides advice to governments on improvements to regulatory and energy market arrangements, in order to provide consumers with reliable low-emissions energy in the most cost efficient way within this changing environment.

 Many of our reviews arise from terms of reference provided by the nation’s energy ministers, but we can also initiate our own reviews on matters related to the rules.

 The AEMC regularly monitors and reports on a range of matters including the level of competition in energy retail markets, future price trends, and energy market performance.
-We also seek to understand the impact on the energy sector of policies outside the energy market portfolio – such as emissions reduction policies – and highlight any issues in our advice to help promote integrated and consistent policy outcomes.
+We also seek to understand the impact on the energy sector of relevant policies – such as emissions reduction policies – and highlight any issues in our advice to help promote integrated and consistent policy outcomes.

 As part of our technology-focussed work program, the AEMC also publishes papers and reports which inform our advice to governments and analysis of rule change requests.